ASEAN and Australia

 ASEAN-Australia Comprehensive Strategic Partnership

 In October 2021, ASEAN and Australia made the historic decision to establish a Comprehensive Strategic Partnership (CSP).
-Our current focus is on implementing the CSP package.
+Under the CSP, we have ramped up our cooperation with ASEAN through three new Australia for ASEAN (Aus4ASEAN) initiatives.

 - ASEAN and Mekong Program 2021-22 total Australian ODA [actual]